0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/offers/apis.md

 On successful Request, the Response Body contains an set of details about the Claim Offer including the `qrCode`.
 The JSON file included in the `qrCode` can be parsed into a QR Code and presented to the user in order to authenticate.
 This endpoint will also create a specific `sessionID` for the user that is going to scan that QR Code.

-**Role Inside the flow**: The generated QR Code is mandatory for an Issuer to initiate a communication with the users.
-When scanning the QR Code with their Wallet, a user will be asked to authenticate.
-In order to fetch the actual claim associated with the Claim Offer, the user needs to scan a second QR Code generated as response to the [Get QRCode of Offer](#get-qrcode-of-offer) Endpoint.
-As each QR Code contains a specific session ID, it is necessary to create a QRCode for each user that you are offering a Claim to.

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**

 **[Postman Reference](https://web.postman.co/workspace/My-Workspace~ef6b645d-1b41-44d0-80fa-29f8f99bea63/request/19130748-e3215056-5796-42b9-b9cb-bf8a543837a8)**